 - Start-ups have a one-year survival rate of 79.8%.

 - The rate of actualization for new employer businesses is capped at 12%.

 - The professional, scientific, and technical services sector is the largest commercial industry in the state, with 354,447 micro-enterprises currently engaged in it.

 - As of August 2020, small enterprises in the hospitality/leisure industry employed 1,147 million people, approximately 9% of non-farm labor.

 - It takes three business days to register an LLC in Texas.
 However, one can go through the Secretary of State’s office for same-day electronic filing.
 In most states, it usually takes between a week and 10 business days.

 - Small businesses registered in a different state must obtain a Certificate of Authority from the Secretary of State’s office if they want to open shop in the state.

 - Small businesses in the transportation sector managed to surpass pre-pandemic revenue margins by 10% in mid-May 2020.

 - Texas does not impose taxes on personal income.

-- According to a survey, 72% of black-owned micro-enterprises belong to a service industry with 28% being in the professional, scientific and technical services sector.
+- According to a survey, 72% of black-owned microenterprises belong to the service industry, with 28% being in the professional, scientific, and technical services sector.